Quintrell-11/azure-network-protocols/README.md

 </p>
 <p>
-After downloading (Wire Shark) observed traffic between the virtual machines by useing (Powershell) to (ping)ing the private ip address.
+After downloading (Wire Shark) observed traffic between the virtual machines by using (Powershell) to (ping)ing the private ip address.
 Now that i can see the traffic I isolated the data from the other (VM) by typing (icmp) into wire shark.
 Now I can see the CPU's communicating between eachother.
 </p>
 <br />